 We love hearing news from our busy group of SVWC alumni writers.
 Here are some updates about what they’ve been up to lately.
 Be sure to scroll ALL the way down within this window so you don’t miss anything!

-All of us at SVWC are saddened to hear of the death of Roger Wilkins, former presenter and champion of civil rights.
-We remember his time with the Conference fondly.
+All of us at SVWC are saddened to hear of the death of Roger Wilkins, a champion of civil rights.
+We remember his time with the Conference in 2002 fondly.
 This New York Times piece speaks beautifully to his influence and many accomplishments.
+At left is a photo of Wilkins at SVWC with fellow presenters.
+From left to right: William Kennedy, David Halberstam, Frank McCourt, Dave Barry, Roger Wilkins, David McCullough.

 JEAN HANFF KORELITZ